Quicr/quicr-protocol-spec/relay.md

 needs to be carried out:

-1. The fragments are relayed to the subscriber as they arrive
+1. The fragments are relayed to the subscriber as they arrive and should be able to do so out of order as well.

 2. The fully assembled fragments are stored based on attributes associated with the data and cache local policies.